 How Do I Get Rid Of Puzzle Dust?
 Simple Tips And Tricks To Get Rid Of Puzzle Dust.

-Emptying your new puzzle directly into a collander may save you some time and aggravation.
-I would strongly suggest that you do this outside, if possible, so that the dust can clear out of the puzzle and air while outside.
-If that isn't possible, shake the collander over a trash can with a cover to reduce the amount of dust particles in the air.
+Emptying your new puzzle directly into a colander may save you some time and aggravation.
+I would strongly suggest that you do this outside if possible so that the dust can clear out of the puzzle and air while outside.
+If that isn't possible, shake the colander over a trash can or a sink to reduce the amount of dust particles in the air.
 Shake it, but gently!

 2. Shake Puzzle Dust Out Of The Bag.